 Nubkaure Amenmhat II (Part I).

 The king’s pyramid complex at Dahshur is the source of an incredibly rare find: the intact burials of Princess Ita and Queen Khnum-et.
 Their gorgeous jewelry is among the finest ever discovered in Egypt, true masterpieces of the art.

-The king dispatches expeditionary fleets to the Levant (Palestine and Syria), where items bearing his name have been discovered as far afield as Ugarit.
+The king also dispatches expeditionary fleets to the Levant (Palestine and Syria), where items bearing his name have been discovered as far afield as Ugarit.

 The annals of Nub-kau-Re (Source: Brown University).